 Picture by Authority Dental under CC 2.0 license

 Medicare beneficiaries have other options to consider if they would like insurance coverage for implants.
-Some options include coverage for other services as well, so we would caution you from looking at only the implant aspect.
+Some options include coverage for other services, so we caution you against focusing solely on the implant aspect.
 Review the entire plan before enrolling.

 Medicare Advantage Plan

-Medicare Advantage is also known as Medicare Part C. If you enroll in a Part C plan, you’ll likely have extra benefits not found in Original Medicare.
+Medicare Advantage is also known as Medicare Part C. If you enroll in a Part C plan, you will likely have extra benefits not found in Original Medicare.
 This may include coverage for implants.

-Advantage plans are offered by private insurance companies, so the plans can vary significantly from one company to the next.
+Advantage plans are offered by private insurance companies so that they can vary significantly from one company to another.
 There are hundreds, if not thousands, of them on the market.
 The ones you are eligible for are based on your zip code.
-You will need to look at each one to know if they include benefits for implants.
+You will need to look at each one to see if it includes benefits for implants.

 Also, Part C plans utilize provider networks.
 You will get the most out of your benefits if you receive care from a dentist within your plan’s network.
-The insurance company can provide you with a list of dentists that are contracted with them.
+The insurance company can provide you with a list of contracted dentists.

 Implant procedure is not only the surgery

-When you are searching for coverage, keep in mind that there are several procedure codes involved in a single implant.
-At a minimum, you’ll need to check if the insurance plan provides benefits for the implant, the abutment, and the implant crown.
+When you are searching for coverage, keep in mind that several procedure codes are involved in a single implant.
+At a minimum, you will need to check whether the insurance plan covers the implant, abutment, and implant crown.

-Many times there are other procedures involved in the placement, too.
+Often, other procedures are involved in the placement as well.
 If you have already had a consultation with your dentist, you might already know if you need bone grafting or a membrane.
-Or, maybe you are getting implant-retained dentures.
-It’s possible that an insurance plan will provide coverage for some of the procedures, even if they don’t cover all of them.
+Alternatively, you may consider implant-retained dentures.
+An insurance plan may cover some procedures, even if it does not cover all of them.

 Alternatives to Medicare dental implants coverage